telerik/blazor-docs/components/scheduler/templates/slot.md

 ## SlotTemplate

 Use the `SlotTemplate` to provide a custom rendering for the cells in the Telerik Scheduler for Blazor.
-This template can be defined for the [day, multiday, and week Scheduler views]({%slug scheduler-views-overview%}).
+This template can be defined for the [Day, Multiday, Month, Timeline, and Week Scheduler views]({%slug scheduler-views-overview%}).

 The `context` of the template is a `SchedulerSlotTemplateContext` object that contains: